biharygergo/card-estimator/src/cli/data/20241020_how_to_use_planningpoker_tutorial.md

 <div class="separator"></div>

 PlanningPoker.live makes Agile estimation quick, efficient, and engaging.
-Give it a [try](https://planningpoker.live/create) with your team today!
+Want to learn more about improving your sprint planning?
+Check out our guide on [how to use Planning Poker to improve sprint planning](/knowledge-base/how-to-use-planning-poker-to-improve-sprint-planning)!